wp-plugins/pop-up/readme.txt

 * 6 professional pop-up designs
 * Elaborate custom visual editor with live pop-up preview
 * Highly customizable pop-ups (fonts, button, colours, content, background)
 * All Google Web Fonts
-* Pop-up performance stats

 Would you like to know when it's ready?
 [Sign up to our newsletter](https://shop.chop-chop.org/?utm_source=wordpressorg&utm_medium=link&utm_campaign=available-in-pro) and grab a 5% OFF code.